-Reach out to a professional with a career you may be interested in and ask if they have time for an informational interview.
+Reach out to a close friend or family member with a career you may be interested in and ask if they have time for an informational interview.
 Since this assignment is practice for informational interviews in the future, start with someone you are comfortable with; they do not have to have a career in the environmental field.
-(You may interview a close friend or family member if this is your first time conducting an informational interview).
+If you would like to practice with a professional, feel free to reach out to someone.